PhpGt/Dom/README.md

 This repository is intended to be as accurate to the DOM specification as possible.
 An extension to the repository is available at https://php.gt/domtemplate which adds page templating and data binding through custom elements and template attributes, introducing serverside functionality like that of WebComponents.

+## PHP 8.4 native HTMLDocument

+Since PHP 8.4's release, there has been a new native HTMLDocument class shipped in PHP natively.
+With this having native bindings, all operations are much faster.
+Work has been started to make PHPGT's Dom implementation utilise the new native code.
+Luckily, the DOM is a very well defined standard so whatever happens, minimal or no changes will be required to your code.

+Take a look at the benchmarks on the php84-benchmark branch for yourself: most operations are recorded to have a 90% or higher increase in speed by switching to the native implementation!

+More information will be laid out in the readme when more work has been taken towards an implementation of the native classes.

 [mdn-HTMLDocument]: https://developer.mozilla.org/docs/Web/API/HTMLDocument
 [mdn-Element]: https://developer.mozilla.org/docs/Web/API/Element
 [mdn-HTMLCollection]: https://developer.mozilla.org/docs/Web/API/HTMLCollection